crides/kleeb/README.md

 All the following variants are spacing variants, which is useless for most people and I keep it here for my own sake.

 - `S`: shorter spacing, only affects the cap outline.
 To be used with 15mm vertical spacing.
 This as close vertical as chocs gets without modding the switch itself;
-- `SS`: even shorter spacing, only affects the cap outline.
+- `SS`: "Super Short": even shorter spacing, only affects the cap outline.
 To be used with 13.5mm vertical spacing.
 This as close vertical as choc minis (pg1232) gets without modding the switch itself;
-- `L` & `R`: only when used with `S`; off centered spacing for use with same finger double column (e.g. most commonly the 2 columns for index finger, or columns for pinky).
+- `L` & `R`: only when used with `SS`; off centered spacing for use with same finger double column (e.g. most commonly the 2 columns for index finger, or columns for pinky).
+- `N`: only when used with `SS`; as narrow as possible (14.5mm; or is the intersection of the `L` and `R` variants)

 The screenshots are taken in Kicad 5.99, but the footprints should be compatible with Kicad 5.